flaturtha/CharlieChan/_pages/downloads/generic-thanks/thank-you_LandM.md

       <div class="finaloffer">

-        <p>That's over 4&#xbd; hours of thrilling reading, of <em>love turned to murder</em>.
-The perfect excuse to be alone on Valentines Day!</p>
+        <p class="center bold">That's over 4&#xbd; hours of thrilling reading, of <em>love turned to murder</em>.<br>The perfect excuse to be alone on Valentine's Day!</p>

-        <p><strong>Plus,</strong> get a list of thrilling short stories available only on TalesofMurder.com that reveal more heartbreak, jealousy, and murder!</p>
+        <p class="hidden"><strong>Plus,</strong> get a list of thrilling short stories available only on TalesofMurder.com that reveal more heartbreak, jealousy, and murder!</p>

-        <p>Also included is a sample from the WWII era novel <em>The Spider Lily</em>, which tells the story of Alec Linn, who returns home after 2 years fighting the Japs in India to find himself accused of murdering his cheating war bride!
+        <p class="hidden">Also included is a sample from the WWII era novel <em>The Spider Lily</em>, which tells the story of Alec Linn, who returns home after 2 years fighting the Japs in India to find himself accused of murdering his cheating war bride!
 An exiting novel of love turned to murder &hellip; with a special coupon for 25% off included in this collection.</p>

       </div>